 Television Delivers People

 Television Delivers People gathers together video works from the 1970s and 80s as well as more recent examples, which examine the relationship between television and the viewer.
 The exhibition is organized by curatorial assistant Gary Carrion-Murayari.

 The eight artists whose works are included are Alex Bag, Dara Birnbaum, Joan Braderman, Keren Cytter, Kalup Linzy, Richard Serra, Michael Smith, and Ryan Trecartin.
 Works by Birnbaum, Serra, and Smith will be shown continuously on monitors, while the other works are projected, also continuously, on screen.

-Videos by Michael Smith (whose work will also be included in the upcoming 2008 Whitney Biennial) and Alex Bag offer responses to television, in which characters’ lives are shaped by cable and its infinite programming choices.
+Videos by Michael Smith (whose work is included in the 2008 Whitney Biennial) and Alex Bag offer responses to television, in which characters’ lives are shaped by cable and infinite programming choices.
 In Smith's video, It Starts at Home (1982), his hapless alter-ego, Mike, has his relationship with television inverted when his daily activities are broadcast to the world.
 In Bag's recent videos, she adopts a shifting persona that parodies numerous television genres and programs.
-Her videos demonstrate an awareness of her immersion in a media environment and suggest the possibility of a viewer who is continuously adapting and responding to changes in popular culture.
+Her videos demonstrate her immersion in a media environment and suggest a viewer continuously adapting to changes in popular culture.